cp-algorithms/cp-algorithms/src/algebra/chinese-remainder-theorem.md

 ## Garner's Algorithm

 Another consequence of the CRT is that we can represent big numbers using an array of small integers.
 For example, let $p$ be the product of the first $1000$ primes.
-From calculations we can see that $P$ has around $3000$ digits.
+From calculations we can see that $p$ has around $3000$ digits.

 Any number $a$ less than $p$ can be represented as an array $a_1, \ldots, a_k$, where $a_i \equiv a \pmod{p_i}$.
 But to do this we obviously need to know how to get back the number $a$ from its representation.
 In this section, we discuss Garner's Algorithm, which can be used for this purpose.
 We seek a representation on the form